0xPolygon/polygon-edge-docs/docs/how-tos/howto-setup-ibft/howto-set-ibft-on-the-cloud.md

 `go run main.go ... --libp2p 0.0.0.0:10001 --nat 192.0.2.1`

+Or, if you wish to specify a DNS address `dns/example.io`, pass the following parameters:

+`go run main.go ... --libp2p 0.0.0.0:10001 --dns dns/example.io`

-This would make your node listen on all interfaces, but also make it aware that the clients are connecting to it through the specified `--nat` address.
+This would make your node listen on all interfaces, but also make it aware that the clients are connecting to it through the specified `--nat` or `--dns` address.

 :::